ream/deprecated/README.md

 This isn't just another Next.js clone, bascially this is based on [vue-hackernews-2.0](https://github.com/vuejs/vue-hackernews-2.0) and extracted as a reusable module.

-Comparing to Next.js and Nuxt.js, with unvue you can use any file structure you like, the only requirement is to export Vue instance and and vue-router instance in `src/index.js`
+Comparing to Next.js and Nuxt.js, with unvue you can use any file structure you like, the only requirement is to export vue-router instance in `src/index.js`

 [Check out all the features.](/docs/features.md)